tinacms/tinacms-site/content/blog/three-ways-to-edit-md.md

 ### RemarkForm - The Render Prop Component

 You can’t use React Hooks on class components.
-That’s why Tina provides a `RemarkForm` component that uses the render prop pattern.
-You can read more about render props in the official [React docs](https://reactjs.org/docs/render-props.html).
-Note the naming here! his one has a capital “R” which is different from the HOC.
-This component works with both Page- and Static Queries.
+That’s why Tina provides a [`RemarkForm`](https://tinacms.org/docs/gatsby/markdown/#2-the-render-props-component-remarkform) component that uses the [Render Props](https://reactjs.org/docs/render-props.html) pattern.

+This component works with both Page and Static Queries.
 I will show how to use it with a Page Query below.
-If you want to learn more about the render prop component and how to use it with a Static Query you can visit the official [Tina docs](https://tinacms.org/docs/gatsby/markdown).

 Take a look at below example: